Seasons of the Witch: Beltane Oracle

 Lorraine Anderson is a spiritual entrepreneur who loves to live intentionally and uses spiritual practices for healing, growth, and transformation.
 She is a tarot reader, astrologer, spiritual teacher, and writer.
 Inspired by her diverse lineage, she combines practical healing practices from her ancestors.
 Lorraine owns Spirit Element, a soul-based apothecary, and Made with Stardust, a private label development and supplies provider for spiritual-based businesses.

 Giada Rose is an illustrator and designer based in Kentucky.
 She was born in Italy and has lived in seven states.
-Old ways, seasons, mythology, historical customs, tarot, and folklore influence her work.
+Her work is influenced by old ways, seasons, mythology, historical customs, tarot, and folklore.
 Giada mainly works with watercolours and has illustrated several children’s books, including “Giants in the Clouds” by Maria Muscarella.
 She is currently working on an illustrated Victorian-style advice manual on fairytale etiquette.

 Cards and the Artwork